-Items needed for registration are: birth certificate, proof of residency, custody papers if applicable, vaccination records, Social Security Card, and a parent or guardian ID.
+Items needed for registration are: birth certificate, proof of residency, custody papers if applicable, vaccination records, and a Social Security Card.
 Students do not need to attend registration.
-Appointments can be made by calling the District Office at 330-484-8010.
+Appointments can be made by calling the District Office.

-In addition, if a new student resides in the District with a grandparent and is the subject of a: (1) power of attorney designating the grandparent as the attorney-in-fact; or (2) a caretaker authorization affidavit executed by the grandparent that provides the grandparent with authority over the care, physical custody, and control of the child, including the ability to enroll the child in school, consent in all school-related matters, and discuss with the District the child's educational progress, the student's grandparent may enroll the child in school on a tuition-free basis.
-However, in addition to the above-referenced documents that are typically required for enrollment, the grandparent must provide the District with a duly court executed copy of a power of attorney or caretaker authorization affidavit.
+In addition, if a new student resides in the District with a grandparent and is the subject of a: (1) power of attorney designating the grandparent as the attorney-in-fact; or (2) a caretaker authorization affidavit executed by the grandparent that provides the grandparent with authority over the care, physical custody, and control of the child, including the ability to enroll the child in school, consent in all school related matters, and discuss with the District the child's educational progress, the student's grandparent may enroll the child in school on a tuition-free basis.
+However, in addition to the above referenced documents that are typically required for enrollment, the grandparent must provide the District with a duly court executed copy of a power of attorney or caretaker authorization affidavit.